markhorgan/click-thru-prototype/README.md

 ## Usage

 You can create links between artboards, add external links or show a JavaScript dialog.
-When you're finished adding these you can generate a HTML website which you can upload to a server to show to your client by selecting `Export to HTML`.
+When you're finished adding these you can generate a HTML website of the current page by selecting `Export to HTML`.
+The generated files can then be uploaded to a server so you can show your client.

 The plugin can handle responsive design, you just need to start your artboards with the same name e.g. `homepage`, `homepage tablet`, `homepage mobile`.
 When you change the width of your browser it will show a different artboard in the exported website.